sam0per/Littorina_saxatilis_short_variants/README.md

 Bioinformatic analyses on the evolution of reproductive isolation between locally adapted populations of the rough periwinkle.

-The content of this reporsitory includes the research projects based on the excellent marine snails _Littorina saxatilis_.
+The content of this repository includes the research projects based on the excellent marine snails _Littorina saxatilis_.